Second Language Acquisition Ph.D. Program Requirements

 Review of Literature Paper

 The goal of this paper is to encourage students to identify their interest area in SLA and probe it more deeply.
-For this paper students are expected to engage in:
+For this paper students are expected to engage in the following:

 - Identifying a topic of interest